mozilla/pontoon/specs/0111-redesign-profile-page.md

 Most of the data will be visible by default to all users, including non authenticated visitors (i.e. users not logged in to Pontoon).

 Visibility for the following fields can be limited by user settings:
-* Email address.
+* Email address (default: limited for contributors and translators, public for locale managers and administrators).
-* External accounts.
+* External accounts (default: limited).
-* Self-approval ratio.
+* Self-approval ratio (default: public).
-* Approval ratio.
+* Approval ratio (default: public).

 Limited means that non authenticated users, and other contributors, won’t be able to see this information when they visit the profile page.
 But this information will be always visible to users with translator rights for any locale in Pontoon (translators, locale managers, administrators).